jrandle244/clone-cad/README.md

 If you have multiple network adapters, change the IP to the IP that you have port forwarded to, or if you have your computer directly hooked up to WAN, set it to your public IP.

 If you want/need to you can change the port.
 The filter will automatically disconnect users as soon as they connect, so set the filter desired and then enter the IPs in the FilteredIPs value below seperated by a ','.
+## Keeping up-to-date
+Just as a side note, I will have `(client)` or `(server)` at the end of my bug fixes in the release notes.
+If your version is not mentioned in the release notes then you do not have to patch the new update.
 ## About
 A custom database for the FiveM roleplay server Blaine County Roleplay.